Accreditation FAQs and the RDoC Pre-Accreditation Questionnaire

 PARO will collate the results and prepare a Pre-Accreditation Report of the feedback received.
 The information you provide will not be shared with your program, your program director, your faculty, your institution, or your Residency Program Committee.
 Only the resident members of the Royal College and CFPC Survey Teams (resident surveyors) will receive these reports to prepare them for the on-site visit.

 A high-level Pre-Accreditation Synthesis Report will also be prepared by RDoC.
 It will contain very general collated information synthesized to a further degree from the results of the questionnaire.
 The Synthesis Report will be shared with the Royal College and CFPC Accreditation Survey Team Chairs.
-All information you provide will remain confidential and no individual responses will be shared in any component of the shared materials.
+The information you provide will be collected anonymously and individual responses will be aggregated before being presented in shared materials.

 What is a surveyor?